interlay/interbtc-spec/btcrelay-spec/docs/source/spec/parser.rst

 List of functions used to extract data from Bitcoin block headers and transactions.
 See the Bitcoin Developer Reference for details on the `block header <https://bitcoin.org/en/developer-reference#block-chain>`_ and `transaction <https://bitcoin.org/en/developer-reference#transactions>`_ format.

+.. note:: When comparing byte values, use the hash (e.g. SHA256) to avoid errors.

 Block Header
 ------------